vonfalk/storm-javavis/doc/03-BNF_Syntax/index.md

 Visibility
 -----------

-As discussed in the [Storm](md://Storm/Syntax), there are no namespaces of syntax rules, so all rules that are packed together in a `SyntaxSet` are considered visible.
-In Basic Storm, all included packages are considered visible.
+All options that can be resolved from the `use`d packages (in Basic Storm, any use statements in the `.bs`-file are included) are visible and considered during the parsing process.

 Rules
 ------

-Rules does not need to be explicitly defined, unless they are required to take parameters.
+Rules need to be declared.
 Declaring a rule takes the form:

-`<name>(<params>);`
+`<result> <name>(<params>);`

-Where `<params>` is a parameter list as it would be expressed in C. There may only be one visible definition of a rule at the same time, definitions in different files and different packages may collide.
+Where `<params>` is a parameter list as it would be expressed in C. `<result>` is the return type of the rule.
+The rule always lives in the package where the syntax file is located.

 Options
 --------